High-performance serving with Triton Inference Server

 BASE_PATH=endpoints/online/triton/single-model

-2. Use the following command to set the name of the endpoint that will be created.
+2. Use the following command to set the name of the endpoint that you want to create.
 In this example, a random name is created for the endpoint:

 export ENDPOINT_NAME=triton-single-endpt-`echo $RANDOM`